Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/arcane-soul.md

 Starting at 14th level, you can cast [[Misty Step]] without expending a spell slot.

 # Metamorphosis
-Starting at 18th level, you learn the [[Shapechange]] spell, and you can cast it using an appropriate spell slot.
+Starting at 18th level, you know the [[Shapechange]] spell, and you can cast it using a 9th level spell slot.
 You can concentrate on this spell for a duration of 8 hours.